tonnylitao/Acornote/README.md

 ![Icon](https://rawgit.com/TonnyTao/Acornote/master/Acornote_Sketch/icon.svg?a)

 A note app by [Tonny&Sunm](https://tonnysunm.github.io).
-It will be continually updated.

-We are lifelong learners, struggled for many years in Notes, Evernote, Quizlet, Memrise...Those apps did not provide advanced features for us, as designer and developer, we canot bear them any longer, so we create own note app - acorn note.
+We are happy to be lifelong learners, but sometime struggled in Notes, Evernote, Quizlet, Memrise and other notes app, you named it.
+The complicated features are not what we want.
+As designer and developer, why not create our own notes app, just for fun.

 This repository constains design and source code: